 What if I lose my insurance or my insurance changes?

 Please notify the CCK Business Office right away if you lose or change your insurance.
 Some insurance companies have different requirements for authorizations and in order to ensure you receive the maximum benefit we will need to contact your insurance carrier right away.
 If you lose your insurance or are at risk for losing your insurance, we may be able to help by contacting foundations and patient assistance companies as well.

 How do I contact the Business Office directly?

-You can visit us at the Main Heritage Plaza Wichita location (for address and directions, click here) or you can call one of our Patient Account Representatives at (316) 613-4226 any time.
-Please call if you have any questions or concerns.
-Please be assured that your confidentiality will be respected at all times.
+You can visit us at the Main Heritage Plaza Wichita location (for address and directions, click here) or you can call us at (316) 262-4467 any time and ask to speak with a Patient Account Representative in our Business Office.
+Please call if you have any questions or concerns and be assured that your confidentiality will be respected at all times.